jguimfack8080/Version1.0-IT/Readme.md

 ## Registering a PGP Key
 For PGP key registration, send a POST request to /register with account-id, password, email-address, key-id, and the PGP key file.

-## Responding to a Challenge
-After PGP key registration, respond to the challenge by sending a POST request to /respond_challenge with your account-id and the challenge-response.